leijuns/sentry-gitee/README.md

-Sentry Gitlab
+Sentry Gitee
 =============

 **DEPRECATED:** This project now lives in [sentry-plugins](https://github.com/getsentry/sentry-plugins)

-A plugin for Sentry which allow you to create issues in your GitLab repositories from Sentry errors.
+A plugin for Sentry which allow you to create issues in your Gitee repositories from Sentry errors.

 This module used the [sentry-github](https://github.com/getsentry/sentry-github) module as a basis for it structure.